Eastern Orthodoxy in Hungary

 Eastern Orthodoxy in Hungary (Keleti ortodoxia) refers to communities, institutions and organizations of the Eastern Orthodox Christianity in Hungary.
-Historically, Eastern Orthodoxy was an important denomination in the medieval and early modern Kingdom of Hungary.
+Historically, Eastern Orthodoxy was a significant denomination in the medieval and early modern Kingdom of Hungary.
+The first Eastern Orthodox diocese (eparchy) in Hungary was the Metropolitanate of Tourkia.
+It was established in 952 and subject to the Patriarchate of Constantinople.
+The first known record of its metropolis status was recorded in 1028.

 In modern times, Eastern Orthodoxy is mainly the religion of some ethnic minorities.
 In the 2001 national census, only 15,928 persons declared themselves Orthodox Christians (0.21% of the people with declared religious affiliation and 0.15% of the whole population).
 Estimates in 2020 suggested that 1.54% of the population was Orthodox.